 Plants and animals have a symbiotic relationship, having evolved together to help each other survive in the local environment.
 Animals help with pollination, seed distribution and germination for plant life, and in turn, plants provide habitat, food and protection for wildlife.
 That’s why plants native to the local area are best for attracting local wildlife.

-So, what are the best plants to attract birds to your garden?
+So, what are the best plants to attract Whitsunday Wildlife (particularly birds)?

 Plants that produce nectar, berries and other fruits are the ideal plants to attract birds because they provide a food source for them.
 For example:

 - Grasstrees (Xanthorrhoea): The flowers that spiral up the grasstree’s spear-like spike produce good quantities of delicious nectar for birds to feast on.

 - Bottlebrush and other melaleucas: These striking plants attract birds species like honeyeaters.

 - Lillypillys: The nectar within the flowers and the fruits provide an attractive food source for local birds.

 How can you attract other types of wildlife to your garden?